-Pumpkin Bread is one of those things that I love making every fall and this particular recipe is simply the best one that I have ever tried!
-I think it’s because there is a lot of pudding involved which yields an amazing texture every single time.
-Recently I began adding a cream cheese drizzle on the top just because it is pretty, and let’s face it – this bread tastes kinda like cake anyways so we might as well add some frosting!
-If you really want to splurge, add some chocolate chips in the batter also and turn it into Pumpkin Chocolate Chip Bread!
+- Absolutely delicious!
+Recently, I began adding a cream cheese drizzle on the top just because it is pretty, and let’s face it – this bread tastes kinda like cake anyway, so we might as well add some frosting!
+If you really want to splurge, add some chocolate chips to the batter and turn it into Pumpkin Chocolate Chip Bread!

 Be sure to check out our updated collection of Delicious Pumpkin Recipes!